wp-plugins/nextgen-facebook/readme.txt

 1. Go to the wp-admin/ section of your website
 1. Select the *Plugins* menu item
 1. Select the *Add New* sub-menu item
-1. In the *Search* box, enter "NextGEN Facebook Open Graph"
+1. In the *Search* box, enter "NGFB Open Graph"
 1. Click the *Search Plugins* button
-1. Click the *Install Now* link for "NextGEN Facebook Open Graph"
+1. Click the *Install Now* link for "NGFB Open Graph"
 1. Click the *Activate Plugin* link

 **Semi-Automated Install** (*Free* and *Pro* versions)